mozilla-services/heka/docs/source/config/inputs/httplisten.rst

 - address (string):
     An IP address:port on which this plugin will expose a HTTP server.
     Defaults to "127.0.0.1:8325".
-- decoder (string):
-    The name of the decoder used to further transform the request body text into a structured hekad message.
-No default decoder is specified.

 .. versionadded:: 0.7